dantrim/htt_tp_fw/tb/README.md

 blocks --- with `Spy+FIFO` interconnects --- and use the testbench infrastructure to test the combined logic.
 For two logic blocks, for example, the above figure(s) would be augmented as in the following figure:

 <div align="center">
 <img src="doc/figures/tp_fw_two_blocks.png" height="400">
 </div>

+By default, the testbench infrastructure will drive and monitor only the **outermost** `Spy+FIFO` blocks.
+Monitoring any internal `Spy+FIFO` blocks can be done by the user adding the necessary code to their `cocotb` test module, in the same way as adding any code to monitor or drive internal signals of the `DUT` (here we use `"DUT"` to not refer to the `Spy+FIFO` logic).

 <!----------------------------------------------------------------------------->
 <!----------------------------------------------------------------------------->